-- Each witness shall be subject to examination by the party (if any) on whose behalf the witness is called and then to cross-examination by the opposing party or parties.
-The party calling the witness shall have the right to re-examination, but no other examination shall be allowed except by leave of the committee. - Hearsay and irrelevant evidence shall not be admitted. - Witnesses other than the party charged shall remain out of hearing of the inquiry until called upon to give evidence. - (k) Notification of findings: The committee shall make its decisions in camera.
+- A. The committee shall make its decisions in camera.
 If the complaint is proved, the committee may impose a penalty.
-Notice of the finding and the penalty shall be given forthwith in writing by the chair of the committee to the team member concerned, to his or her team or club, and to the country to which the team or club is affiliated. - The finding and penalty (if any) shall be effective forthwith.
+Notice of the finding and the penalty shall be given forthwith in writing by the chair of the committee to the team member concerned, to his or her team or club, and to the country to which the team or club is affiliated. - B. The finding and penalty (if any) shall be effective forthwith.

-2.16 DISQUALIFICATIONS AND "DID NOT FINISH" CLASSIFICATIONS
+17. DISQUALIFICATIONS AND "DID NOT FINISH" CLASSIFICATIONS